Mizzlr/mizzlr.github.io/resume.md

 1. **DiCE**: Digital Contract Execution is the **backbone workflow engine** that powers the entirity of Amazon's Digital businesses, such as **Prime Video, Kindle, Music, Games** and 100s more businesses.
 The workflow involves Fraud Check -> Billing (includes tax calculations) -> Fulfillment -> Payment.
 Here I implemented and delivered integration for compliance of Tax Rule engine that handles new tax jurisdication policies affecting Canada, Mexico and US.
 I also provided excellent service while being on-call handling operations where **billions of dollars flow every day**.

 2. **Alexa on Wearables segment**: The project is to bring Alexa to a new segment of market called Wearables, starting with **Fossil Smartwatches**.
-Here I implemented features such as SMS messaging, Contact Book synchronization etc to bring parity to other existing such as **Phone and Automobile**.
+Here I implemented features such as SMS messaging, Contact Book synchronization etc to bring parity to other existing segments such as **Phone and Automobile**.
 Worked on Java, C++, Android as part of the project.

 ### Codenation: July 2016 - July 2021